ejhalpin/Project2/README.md

 2. apiRoutes.js
 3. authRoutes.js

-**htmlRoutes**
+**htmlRoutes** are used to serve up base html page, `index.html`.

 **apiRoutes** handle data flow to and from the linked MySQL Database.
 These routes accept ajax verbs (get, post, put, delete) and carry out the corresponding operation on the database.
-Each api route will return a standardized object with keys [status, reason, data] to the client independent of the success or failure of the CRUD operation.
-If the operation encountered an error, that error will be sent back to the client machine with a global status of `200`, but the object status will be either `409` for invalid data or `500` for package errors.
+Each api route will return a JSON object to the client independent of the success or failure of the CRUD operation.
+If the operation encountered an error, that error will be sent back to the client machine with a global status of `200`.
+Within the api routes there are routes for each of the database models (`chore`, `hive`, and `user`) as well as routes that handle outgoing `email` communication and user `auth`entication.

-**authRoutes** operate exactly as the apiRoutes, but are meant to handle user authentication.
-The routes contain operations that require the `crypto, @sendgrid/mail, and moment` packages.
-These routes could easily be dovetailed with the apir routes, but have been defined in their own script file to reduce clutter.
+## Developer Note

+Significant changes have been made to the site, including a drastic change to the database structure and accomanying associations, the server routes and logic, and the overall code sturcture.
+In the most recent push, Eugene mreged changes to the front end that include both style and logic that deviate significantly from the original design.
+In addition, the structure of the code was changed to conform more closely with ORM and MVC sturctures.

+## Technology

+This application is a Full Stack Deploy with a Node back end and a custom UI powered by jQuery.
+Technology in this app includes:

+- Sendgrid
+- MomentJS
+- Bootstrap
+- MySQL
+- Sequelize
+- Express